Order allocation, rack allocation and rack sequencing for pickers in a mobile rack environment: Formulation - picker rack sequencing

 Now if Equation~(\ref{eq4}) is satisfied, i.e.~collectively the racks allocated to the picker, which have subsequently been sequenced, contain sufficient of each product to supply all of the orders allocated to the picker then it must be true that after processing the entire rack sequence all of the orders $o \in O_1^*$ will have been dealt with.

-In other words any rack sequence associated with the feasible processing of orders $o \in O^* \setminus O_1^*$ is a feasible sequence for the processing of all orders $o \in O^*$ provided that the set of racks allocated to the picker satisfy Equation~(\ref{eq4}) and provided that we have a single bin dedicated to processing orders which are opened and closed by the same rack. \end{proof}
+In other words any rack sequence associated with the feasible processing of orders $o \in O^* \setminus O_1^*$ is a feasible sequence for the processing of all orders $o \in O^*$ provided that the set of racks allocated to the picker satisfy Equation~(\ref{eq4}) and provided that we have a single bin permanently and solely dedicated to processing orders which are opened and closed by the same rack. \end{proof}

-This theorem means that we need only focus on finding a rack sequence for orders $o \in O^* \setminus O_1^*$ given that, as in our approach (Equations~(\ref{eq1})-(\ref{eq7})), the racks allocated satisfy Equation~(\ref{eq4}), and we have a single bin dedicated to processing orders which are opened and closed by the same rack.
+This theorem means that, computationally, if we use PRSF1 we need only focus on finding a rack sequence for orders $o \in O^* \setminus O_1^*$ given that, as in our approach (Equations~(\ref{eq1})-(\ref{eq7})), the racks allocated satisfy Equation~(\ref{eq4}).